 - Widow B Pension

-- Wife Pension (note this pension will be discontinued from 20 March 2020)
+- Wife Pension (note this pension was discontinued from 20 March 2020)

 If you meet these conditions, you may be able to use your property as security for a PLS loan.
 Each fortnight you may be paid a fixed amount or a percentage of your maximum pension rate.
 This may continue for as long or as short a period as you like.
 The exact amount you can receive will depend on your age and the equity you own in your property.
 You can submit an application for the Scheme on the Department of Human Services website.